-Want to change a behavior or develop a new skill?
-If you follow a proven formula for learning, you’ll be able to develop, and maintain any skill or habit you choose.
+Want to change a behavior or learn new skills?
+If you follow a proven formula for learning, you’ll be able to develop and maintain any skill or habit you choose.

 When you practice a behavior (optimism, concentration, etc.) or want to train yourself in a new skill, just a few days of repeated activity will form a new neural pattern.
 If you keep it up, you’ll reinforce the neural pattern until the new behavior becomes easy and seamless for you!

 During this process, it’s important to take frequent relaxation breaks during the learning curve.
 While you rest, mindfully reflect on your goal, desire, and progress.

 Innercise: How to Learn a New Skill with Ease

 1. It’s important to be calm, relaxed, and open whenever you want to make a lasting impact on your mental or emotional state.
 Take 6 long, slow, deep breaths, and feel yourself becoming receptive to new ideas.

 2. Pick a new skill or behavior you’d like to develop right now (i.e., eliminating procrastination, eating healthier meals at home, windsurfing, playing the flute, or singing in a choir.)
 Choose something that you really want to do to enrich your life.

 3. Commit to four days of conscientious practice at least 20 minutes per day